sjmaple/lr-demo-provisioning/README.md

   - MySQL is set up with `change_me` for its passwords, you might want to ... change them :-)

-* the LiveRebel agents are installation automatically by default, setting the `@lr_install_agents` variable in the Vagrantfile to `false` will bypass the agent installation steps.
-This is only really useful for manually testing the agent installation steps
+* the LiveRebel agents are installed automatically by default, setting the `@lr_install_agents` variable in the Vagrantfile to `false` will bypass the agent installation steps.
+This is only really useful for manually testing the agent installation.
+Note that when doing this, you should also manually edit the `lr-agent/conf/lr-agent.properties` files and set the `agent.host` property to the IP address of the VM (10.127.128.x) and the `liverebel.agent.cc.host` property to the IP address within the virtual network on which LiveRebel CC is running (10.127.128.1).
+This is due to multiple virtual network interfaces being created by Vagrant with the first one not being the appropriate network.

 * the Chef cookbooks prefixed with `liverebel-` have been created or modified specifically for this demo environment